stevenabrego/Projects/README.md

 # EE 256: Board Level Design
-Designed and assembled a 4-Layer PCB IoT Alarm Clock.
-The PCB was designed using KiCad v8.0.\
+Designed and assembled a 4-Layer PCB IoT Alarm Clock with an ATSAMD51J19A microcontroller.
+The PCB was designed using KiCad v8.0 and was programmed using CircuitPython in Mu Editor.\
 https://github.com/stevenabrego/Projects/blob/main/EE_256_Final_Report.pdf